Wilson Botanic Park

-This article refers to a botanic gardens in Australia.
-For the Wilson Botanical Gardens in Costa Rica, see Las Cruces Biological Station.

 Wilson Botanic Park is a botanic garden located on Princes Highway in Berwick in Victoria, Australia.

 History

 The 100 acre (39 hectare) site was originally a blue metal quarry which was operated between 1859 and 1976 by the Wilson family who subsequently donated the land to the community.

 During early excavations, fossilised forest remnants were uncovered.
 Later studies found that these fossils indicated that the site was covered with tropical forest 22 million years old and include the earliest known Eucalyptus fossils.